iftikhar1995/DynamicSchemaMappingDataSet-Flink/README.md

 ```

 The config file contains  the `fields` key.
 This is a `JSONArray`.
 It contains the schema information.
 The array consist
-of objects, which will provide the information of the column like name and it's type.
+of objects, which will provide the information of the columns like name and it's type.

-The 'source' key represents the location where data file resides.
+The `source` key represents the location where data file resides.

 The `PojoName` represents the name of the POJO that is going to be created on fly.